Can CBD Help With Headaches?

 Although not all headaches require attention from a physician, some may signal a more severe condition that requires immediate medical care.

-It is best to visit a doctor if experiencing any of these symptoms:
+It is best to visit a doctor or seek urgent medical care if experiencing any of these symptoms:

 - Sudden and severe headache accompanied by a stiff neck